 Instead, send comments to the balloons.
 On the Review tab, click the little pull-out arrow at the bottom right of the Track Changes area.
 Check everything in the left column to select it, set “Balloons in All Markup view show” to “Comments and formatting”—and, of course, make sure the foul Revisions Pane is set to Off.
 Your options should look like this:

-Bonus Tip: Change the color of the edits.
-This is an optional step, and what I’m about to say may sound like a BuzzFeed headline, but you won’t believe how much easier your edits will be to read if you change the colors of the additions and deletions.
+Change the color of the edits.
+I know that what I’m about to say sounds just like a BuzzFeed headline, but you won’t believe how much easier your edits will be to read if you change the colors of the additions and deletions.

 Unfortunately, Track Changes colors are saved locally on each computer, so the settings I use won’t “stick” to the manuscript when I send it back to you.
 You have to make these changes on your own computer.
 Do give them a try—your brain will thank you for helping it make sense of the markup.